Online Learning with Bounded Recall: Introduction

 The class of mean-based algorithms includes most common online learning algorithms (including Hedge and FTRL); intuitively, it contains any algorithm which will play action $i$ with high probability if historically, action $i$ performs linearly better than any other action.

-\item However, there \textit{does} exist a low-regret algorithm $\cA$ such that the resulting strongly history-restricted algorithm incurs an optimal regret of at most $O(\sqrt{(\log d)/M})$ per round.
+\item However, there \textit{does} exist a low-regret algorithm $\cA$ such that the resulting stationary bounded-recall algorithm incurs an optimal regret of at most $O(\sqrt{(\log d)/M})$ per round.

-We call the resulting history-restricted algorithm the ``average restart'' algorithm and it works as follows: first choose a random starting point $s$ uniformly at random between $t-M$ and $t-1$.
+We call the resulting bounded-recall algorithm the ``average restart'' algorithm and it works as follows: first choose a random starting point $s$ uniformly at random between $t-M$ and $t-1$.
 Then, run a low-regret algorithm of your choice (e.g. Hedge) only on the rewards from rounds $s$ to $t-1$.

-The underlying low-regret algorithm can be obtained by setting $M = T$.
-Interestingly, as far as we are aware this appears to be a novel low-regret (non-mean-based) algorithm, and may potentially be of use in other settings where mean-based algorithms are shown to fail (e.g. \citep{braverman2018selling}). \end{itemize}
+The underlying full-horizon algorithm can be obtained by setting $M = T$.
+Interestingly, as far as we are aware this appears to be a novel low-regret (non-mean-based) algorithm, and may potentially be of use in other settings where mean-based algorithms are shown to fail (e.g. \citet{braverman2018selling}).

+\item In contrast with standard, full-horizon multiplicative weights (which assign equal importance to all previous rounds), the ``average restart'' algorithm we construct treats the set of rounds it can observe highly asymmetrically, putting far more weight on more recent rounds.
+We show that this asymmetry is essential in the bounded recall setting: any symmetric, stationary bounded-recall algorithm must incur high per-round regret. \end{itemize}

 Finally, we run simulations of the algorithms mentioned above on a variety of different online learning instances.
-We observe that in time-varying settings, the history-restricted algorithms we develop often outperform their standard online learning counterparts.
+We observe that in time-varying settings, the bounded-recall algorithms we develop often outperform their standard online learning counterparts.